A tasteful ceramic vase from the 18th century

 Original Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco', meaning irregularly developed pearl.
-These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
-Materials were carefully selected to emphasize the grandeur of these items.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning irregularly developed pearl.
+These were highly ornate, luxurious pieces designed to radiate splendor and play a significant role in opulence.
+Materials were selectively chosen to emphasize the grandeur of these items.

 Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-The Renaissance also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+During this period, there was also an interest in mythology and antiquity, with supports and legs often taking animal forms.

-Lion paws, eagle heads — these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French creators, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when searching for a luxurious antique that fits your interior.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that each country had its own approach to furniture making, giving each style a unique character.
+This is especially crucial when searching for a luxurious antique that fits perfectly into your interior.

-The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial from the customer’s perspective, as many fakes circulate on the market.
+The key to stylish antique furniture is originality.
+Ultimately, this is crucial from the customer’s perspective, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have experts, art appraisers, and historians from around the world at your disposal.

 Attributes / Details